Our

 to amendment.

-Appreciation of Martial Spirit: Recognize that this craft is
+of Martial Spirit: Recognize that this craft is about

-about violence, and know that it existed as the domain of warriors,
+violence, and know that it existed as the domain of warriors, soldiers,

-soldiers, fighters, knights, duelists, and others.
-Whether in the form
+fighters, knights, duelists, and others.
+Whether in the form of

-of fighting arts or martial sports, you should respect veterans both
+fighting arts or martial sports, you should respect veterans both past

 justly against adversity.
 Pay them homage by continually challenging

-and timing as you execute techniques is only a physical part of the
+as you execute techniques is only a physical part of the craft.
+The

-craft.
-The rest involves mental and emotional control.
-Along with the
+rest involves mental and emotional control.
+Along with the prerequisite

-prerequisite necessity of courage (the ability to act in spite of fear),
+necessity of courage (the ability to act in spite of fear), Medieval

-Medieval and Renaissance warriors prized wisdom, fortitude, audacity,
+and Renaissance warriors prized wisdom, fortitude, audacity, and

 Wisdom consisted of knowledge and rationality.
 Fortitude was physical